QubesOS/qubes-posts/2020-03-04-nitropad-x230-qubes-certification.md

   - Included Nitrokey USB key

-  - Professional ThinkPad hardware based on the [ThinkPad X230].
+  - Professional ThinkPad hardware based on the [ThinkPad X230]

-  - Security-conscious shipping to mitigate against third-party [interdiction].
+  - Security-conscious shipping to mitigate against third-party [interdiction]

 For further details, please see the original [NitroPad announcement].